mafintosh/polo/README.md

 ## Discover across the network

 When running locally Polo disables network multicast so it will only discover services running on the same machine to make debugging easier.
-To always enable multicasting provide `multicast: true` or shift to production mode by defining the `NODE_ENV=production` environment variable
+To always enable multicasting provide `multicast: true` or shift to production mode by setting the `NODE_ENV=production` environment variable

 ``` js
 var repo = polo({